romannurik/Sketch-ArtboardTricks/README.md

 ![Demo Screencap](https://raw.githubusercontent.com/romannurik/Sketch-ArtboardTricks/master/art/rearrange.gif)

-Rows are 400px apart and columns are 100px apart (might be configurable in the future).
+Rows are 400px apart and columns are 100px apart by default (configurable per page).

 The command also re-orders the list of artboards in the sidenav according to its position.

-Note that there are no current configuration options, everything is automatic.
-The arrangement is based on the current position of each artboard.
+Note that the arrangement is based on the current position of each artboard.

 ## Prefix Artboard Names With Numbers